ShafayetAhmad/Maftuh/README.md

+Here is the updated README with the changes reflecting the use of Next.js with the App Router:

+---

 # Maftuh

 This project is going to be a big one.
 I am going to implement the technologies that I learn along the way in this project.
 This is going to be my Full Stack Playground.
 As I am still learning, I might often make mistakes and implement things in the wrong way.
 But I will learn from my mistakes and improve my skills.
 Any suggestions, corrections, feedback, and contributions, especially from experienced developers, are highly appreciated.